Reasonable Adjustments

 • Dyslexia.

 If a provider believes that a candidate with a special requirement not listed in this document has the potential to make a competent leader but needs a reasonable adjustment to be able to access courses, they should present the case to a Mountain Training England Technical Officer prior to course attendance.
-Working with the candidate the provider should outline the nature of the special requirement and through discussion with them, and suggest an appropriate adjustment.
+Working with the candidate the provider should outline the nature of the special requirement and, through discussion with them, suggest an appropriate adjustment.
 Mountain Training England will then consider whether the adjustment suggested is reasonable.

 General principles underpinning reasonable adjustments